 Sustainable tourism is at the heart of what we do at Overland Oz.
-In order to keep Australia as pristine as possible, capturing its beauty in the natural environment and committing to travel without leaving a trace we can ensure we protect our national parks, cultures, wildlife and attractions through continuously incorporating excellent sustainable travel practices for our clients on tour with us.
+We capture Australia’s beauty in the natural environment and commit to travelling without leaving a trace.
+We work hard to protect our national parks, cultures, wildlife and attractions through continuously incorporating excellent sustainable travel practices for our clients.

 The tourism industry has become acutely aware of the impact travel can leave if not executed with care and caution.
 The degradation of wildlife and natural areas along with global warming are concerns which need to be kept at the centre of our businesses to ensure we, as an industry protect our planet the best we can.
 Eco tourism has improved over the years with many companies making the commitment to protect the environment and create experiences which leave no impact.